Madaniya Member Organisations

 Hamzet Wasel for Social Development

-Hamzet Wasel for Social Development aims to provide a safe, nurturing environment to help Syrian refugees adjust to local host communities, achieve positive social and psychological results and mitigate PTSD relapses.
-It runs a project called Happiness Again, founded in 2014 and is based in Amman, Jordan. -
+Hamzet Wasel for Social Development provides a safe environment for Syrian refugees to adapt, achieve positive social and psychological outcomes, and reduce PTSD.
+Its project, Happiness Again, was founded in 2014 and is based in Amman, Jordan.

 Hand in Hand for Aid and Development - HIHFAD